OmarSiwy/CileExplorer/README.md

 ### Performance Specific

--[] Create a Function that can be used to Get All Folders in a Directory -[] Create a Function that Searches Recursively (Multi-Threaded) through every directory, and then pushes the checking to a Filter (Booyre Moore)
 -[] Add the Option to Filter Folders using OpenCL while CPU continues the Searching

 ### UI Specific